JSON Schema Validation for Tokens

 key: ${{ runner.os }}-ajv-schema-${{ hashFiles('schema/*.json') }}

 Parallel matrix execution isolates validation domains, reducing total pipeline duration by ~60%.
 Caching compiled Ajv schemas via CI artifacts prevents redundant AST parsing across workflow runs.
-Output formats like SARIF integrate natively with GitHub Advanced Security and GitLab SAST, while JUnit XML feeds into legacy test aggregators.
-The performance target of < 5 seconds for 10k tokens is achievable through schema pre-compilation and strict memory limits (< 100MB).
+Output formats like SARIF integrate natively with GitHub Advanced Security, while JUnit XML feeds into legacy test aggregators.
+The performance target of under 5 seconds for 10,000 tokens is achievable through schema pre-compilation and strict memory limits.
 However, aggressive parallelization introduces eventual consistency risks if cross-token references (e.g., semantic aliases pointing to base values) are validated in isolation.
 Mitigation requires a final sequential aggregation step that resolves $ref dependencies before merging reports.
-This architecture scales horizontally while preserving the strict validation guarantees required by automated token audit scripts, versioning pipelines, and visual regression testing suites.